Top 114 Calcium-Rich Foods That Can Mess Up Your Protocol

 While on a high-dose vitamin D protocol your safety is first.

-If you are getting great results from supplementation but end up harming your kidneys, heart or brain due to hypercalcemia you'd ended up in worse shape than when you started the protocol.
+If you are getting great results from supplementation but you end up harming your kidneys, heart or brain due to hypercalcemia you'd ended up in worse shape than when you started the protocol.

 But keeping your calcium levels in check is no easy task when you are supplementing with a hormone – vitamin D – that greatly enhances your body's ability to absorb calcium from food.